-Irving Berlin wrote ‘God Bless America’ while he was in the Army in World War I. He tried to get it published then, but no one would have it.
-Twenty years later, Kate Smith recorded the song for the 20th anniversary of the end of that war in 1938.
+Irving Berlin wrote 'God Bless America' while he was in the Army in World War I. He tried to get it published then, but no one would have it.
+Twenty years later, in 1938, Kate Smith recorded the song for the 20th anniversary of the end of that war.

 When World War II broke out, Kate Smith sang it every week on her radio show, and my grandparents told me that hearing her sing that song gave the nation hope when the outcome of the war was in question.
 When President Franklin Roosevelt introduced Kate Smith to the King and Queen of England, he did it by saying, "Your Majesties, this is Kate Smith.
 This is America."